spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/price/README.md

 # price (molecule)

-Displays a price of the product with icon and also show original price in case of discount.
+Displays the product price with icon and also shows original price in case of discount.